Akshayvh94/VSTS-DevOps-Labs/whitesource/readme.md

    </thead>
    <tr>
       <td><a href="http://bit.ly/2lvftfo"><b>Maven</b></a> <img src="images/maven.png"></td>
-      <td>Used to build your J`ava code </td>
+      <td>builds Java code </td>
    </tr>
    <tr>
       <td><a href="http://bit.ly/1Vxz1Jb"><b>WhiteSource Bolt</b></a> <img src="images/whitesourcebolt.png"> </td>
-      <td>Detect & fix security vulnerabilities, problematic open source licenses</td>
+      <td>scans the code to detect security vulnerabilities, problematic open source licenses</td>
    </tr>
    <tr>
       <td><a href=""><b>Copy Files</b></a> <img src="images/copy-files.png"> </td>
-      <td>Used to Copy files from source to destination folder using match patterns </td>
+      <td>copies files from source to destination folder using match patterns </td>
    </tr>
    <tr>
       <td><a href=""><b>Publish Build Artifacts</b></a> <img src="images/publish-build-artifacts.png"> </td>
-      <td> Used to share the build artifacts </td>
+      <td>shares the artifacts produced by the build </td>
    </tr>
    </table>

-4. Once the build is completed, you can see the summary which shows **test results, code coverage** etc as shown below.
+4. Once the build is completed, you will see the summary which shows **test results, code coverage** as shown below.

    <img src="images/build_summary.png">

-5. From your build summary, go to **Whitesource Bolt Build Report** to see the vulnerability report.
+5. From the build summary, go to **Whitesource Bolt Build Report** to see the vulnerability report.

    <img src="images/report.png">

 ## Analyse Reports

 Now that we have the report generated, lets analyse them one by one.

+# TBA

 ### Security